 Sign on Today

-Less than 4% of the National Institutes of Health’s (NIH) budget goes to fund childhood cancer research.
+While 96% of NIH cancer research dollars advanced adult treatments, kids are left with a mere 4% of the research funds.
 Dean Crowe, Rally’s CEO and founder, attended a roundtable discussion on how the childhood cancer community can work together to increase federal funding and get access to more drugs for kids battling cancer.
 The Department of Defense (DoD) was identified as an area within the federal government where additional funding could be found to help advance research.

 - More than 86% of the active military fall within the NIH’s definition for AYAs, which is 15-39 years old.